tgirke/tgirke.github.io/notes.md

 Now you should see your web repos here: [https://github.com/tgirke/tgirke.github.io](https://github.com/tgirke/tgirke.github.io){:target="_blank"}.
 Your web site's URL is this: [http://tgirke.github.io](http://tgirke.github.io){:target="_blank"}.

+### Add GitHub pages site existing project repo
+By adding a gh-pages branch to an existing GitHub project repo one can generate a web site for any project.
+Here is [how](https://help.github.com/articles/creating-project-pages-manually/).

 ### Basic structure of Jekyll site
 When the below directory structure is built using Jekyll, the output is a static web site generated under the `_site` folder.
 Since GitHub uses Jekyll